Copyright and Trademark Infringement: Someone’s Stealing From Me!

 Proving Copyright Infringement

-In addition, you must prove your exclusive right is being violated or infringed by proving certain legal elements of copyright infringement.
+You must prove an exclusive right is being violated or infringed by proving certain legal elements of copyright infringement.
 Since I don’t want to bore you with lengthy explanations of each element, I’ll keep these explanations brief.

-Valid Copyright Ownership: You need to prove you’re the rightful owner.
-A valid registration with the Copyright Office will help a lot.
+You need to prove you’re the rightful owner.
+A valid registration with the Copyright Office helps a lot.

-Lack of Independent Authorship: You have to prove that similarities between the works are more than just coincidence.
-That, in part, the infringer did not come up with his similar idea independently on his own, but was influenced by your work.
-Takeaway, just because the works are the same does not mean it’s infringement
+You have to prove that the similarities between the works are more than just coincidence.
+That in part, the infringer did not come up with his idea independently but rather was influenced by your work.

-Substantial Similarity: Copyright protection is not black and white.
 A work may have both protectable and unprotectable elements.
-The infringement needs to infringe upon something protectable in your work, something that is unique or original to your work.
+That being said, the infringement needs to infringe upon a copyrightable element in your work, something that is unique or original to your work.

 Trademark Infringement